quintel/documentation/docs/main/heat-built-environment.md

 The ETM distinguishes four housing types:
 * Apartments
 * Detached houses
-* Semi-detached houses
+* Semi-detached houses (not available for all country datasets in the ETM)
 * Terraced houses

-Note: the semi-detached housing type is optional and currently mainly available for the Netherlands and regions within the Netherlands.

 Within each of these types the housing stock is additionally split into construction periods:
 * Before 1945